The Password Is on Its Way Out

-How many passwords do you have?
-Likely a lot.
-Hopefully, each one is strong and unique, with no repeats.
-However, statistically, that isn’t very likely.
+We all have a lot of passwords.
+Ideally, each one is strong and unique, but that isn’t always the case.
 Many of us reuse the same, weak passwords, which leaves our digital data vulnerable to hacking.
 Even if our passwords are cryptographically perfect, phishing tricks too many of us into giving up our precious details.
+There must be a better

 /